instantiating vllm model

 Sampled Token Traceability#

 vLLM provides functionality to configure how each sequence samples its next token.
-Here’s an example of how you can trace token sampling operations with the nnsight VLLM wrapper.
+Here’s an example of how you can trace token sampling operations of models with the nnsight vLLM wrapper.

 with vllm.trace("Madison Square Garden is located in the city of", temperature=0.8, top_p=0.95, max_tokens=3) as tracer: